dalehamel/chefdepartie/README.md

 * View and edit data bags, without an internet connection
 * Bootstrap test nodes (vagrant images, cloud servers, etc)

+## Limitations

+Since chefdepartie is just a wrapper around chef-zero, it runs entirely in memory and has no persistence.
+This makes it a useful sandbox, but it shouldn't be relied on for anything non-ephemeral.

+chefdepartie really doesn't work with environments.
+Everything is assumed to be on the default environment.

 # Configuration

 create a normal chef config file, but you only need to specify the following values: